-The 2023 Semi-annual Report is in fulfilment of PIAC's statutory obligation under the Petroleum Revenue Management Act, 2011 (Act 815), amended by Act 893, to publish Semi-Annual and Reports.
-Annual This Report is a reconciliation of data supplied stakeholder institutions, independent and an of assessment the management, collection, and use of the country's petroleum revenues for the period January - June 2023.
+The 2023 Semi-annual Report is in fulfilment of PIAC's statutory obligation under the Petroleum Revenue Management Act, 2011 (Act 815), as amended by Act 893, to publish Semi-Annual and Annual Reports.
+This Report is a reconciliation of data supplied by stakeholder institutions, and an independent assessment of the collection, management, and use of the country's petroleum revenues for the period January - June 2023.